Building Permits, Applications and Forms

 Construction Management Plan

-A CMP may be required as a condition of your development approval (planning), or as part of the building permit conditions.
+A Construction Management Plan (CMP) may be required as a condition of your development approval (planning) or as part of your building permit conditions.

 BA7 Notice of Completion